kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 });
 ```

-This could be very suitable for CMS-based websites as you don’t need to manage cache on every database update.
+This could be very suitable for CMS-based websites as you don’t need to manage cache on every database update (content insertion).
 That’s exactly what we adopted to our client’s WordPress based site.

 ## Serving “offline” image